mienaikoe/ziyu/Chapters/2-0-Part2.md

 # Part II: Kipnu

-_None shall terminate the flow of consciousness_
+_None shall terminate the flow of the conscious mind_

 &nbsp;